awmckinley/config/modules/web.http/README.md

-# HTTP Testing
+# HTTP Client Tools

-Software for making, testing, and simulating HTTP requests with high fidelity to real browser behavior.
+Software for making and testing HTTP requests and interacting with web services.